Updated: April 20, 2016

 — Saidur Rahman

-Ready to learn more about freelance success from real oDeskers?
-Visit the oDesk Facebook page every other Tuesday and check out the Tip Tuesday question!
+Ready to learn more about freelance success from the Upwork community?
+Visit the Upwork Facebook page every other Tuesday and check out the Tip Tuesday question!